- basic spins (chair spin and variations, soldier, frog);

 - Wear shorts and a top.
 Many beginners are embarrassed to wear such frank things in the first few lessons.
 Don’t worry!
-This shape will allow you to stay on the pylon better and not to slide.
+This shape will allow you to stay on the pole better and not to slide.
 Again, it’s safer than training in leggings and T-shirts.
-You’ll always have to make hooks under your knees, armpits, waist level and between your thighs.
+You’ll always have to make hooks under your knees, armpits, waist level, and between your thighs.
 Doing this with your skin open is much easier.

 - Don’t worry if you can’t do something at first.
 In the beginning it can be difficult.
-But with a little effort, you will not notice how progress will become more obvious not only for you, but also for the coach.
+But with a little effort, you will not notice how progress will become more obvious not only for you but also for the coach.
 It won’t be so difficult for you to do climbing, you will be able to do a variety of twists and beautiful handstands after a few weeks of training.
 The main thing is to keep your hands up and work on yourself.
 And you will definitely succeed!